Page Reviewed / Updated - Mar. 2019

 Alzheimer's Day Treatment offers higher levels of care that include all those offered in Adult Day Care, but also medication oversight, more intensive personal care assistance, skilled nursing, and some medical care.
 In addition, the staff is knowledgeable about Alzheimer’s and other related dementias and is equipped to provide care specifically for this population.

-Services are provided via a sliding scale.
+Services are provided via a sliding scale based on one's income.

 For Alzheimer's Day Treatment, Delaware state residents should contact Christiana Care Evergreen Center directly for enrollment.
 One can call 888-862-0001 or click here for additional contact information.